Programme Overview

 Students' Organisations

-Técnico students stimulate autonomously and proactively projects that act as a complement of their academic background.
-For example, the Students’ Organisations provide them with skills and added value which make them more competitive in the labour market.
+Técnico students autonomously and proactively stimulate projects that complement their academic background.
+For example, Students’ Organisations provide them with skills and added value, making them more competitive in the labour market.

 The Environmental Engineering Students’ Organisation (NEEA) is the main structure of Environmental Engineering students, which promotes: